 Nancy Anne was thirteen when her father died.
 Luck was with the family though, since both her parents had bought their coffins one year earlier at a side-walk sale.
 The local funeral home was going out of business and had lined up casket after casket right outside their store with big neon yellow and orange signs (the kind you see on car lots) showing the original price with a line through it and then the sale price.
 The coffins themselves were extraordinarily beautiful so that her parents (who were relentless bargain shoppers) could not resist buying two on the spot.Read More at Up the Staircase Quarterly

 We were on our third date, not that I was counting or held much stock in the power of numbers.
 Not like Christ rose on the third day or after two plane crashes there’s always that extra one to look out for.
 Not like I trudged through New York City sleet, transferring three trains just to make the pilgrimage from Brooklyn to Washington Heights on a Sunday night in hopes of a decent movie date.
 Not like there were twelve of them in his apartment.
 Does the exact number matter of Buddhas matter?
-Read more at Thrice Fiction
+Well, maybe not twelve, but in a 900 foot square apartment ten smiling Buddhas can feel like more.
+Like one too many.
+Not like the first two I saw crouched by the love seat were grinning at me like gremlins.
+Not like the fourth on the TV cabinet had its eyes wide open as if scared to close them Read more at Thrice Fiction

 Songs of My Youth (creative nonfiction)